Pharap/ShouHon/README.md

 # ShouHon
-Unfinished Project - An attempt at making a Visual Novel
+Unfinished Project - An attempt at making a Visual Novel engine.